-You must submit an application between the published opening and closing dates.
-We cannot accept late applications.
+You must apply between the published opening and closing dates.
+Late applications will not be accepted.

-If you are successful, we expect you will be able to commence your grant activity from 1 September 2022.
+If you are successful, we expect you will be able to commence your grant activity from 1 April 2024.

 Table 1: Expected timing for this grant opportunity